 Knowing if your dog has ticks or fleas can be difficult, as these parasites tend to hide deep in your pet’s fur.
 A thorough inspection of the pet’s fur for fleas and ticks should be carried out regularly, especially if your dog scratches a lot.
 If your pet is infested with ticks or fleas, then you should act right away to remove these harmful pests from your dog.

 To treat an infestation with ectoparasites, you need products that kill the parasites or drive them away.
-To rid your dog of ticks, fleas or mites, you can use either natural products or synthetic chemical products.
 The active ingredients are mostly used externally, in the form of drops, powders, shampoos or dips.
 Synthetic applications for an acute infestation are mostly highly effective but may have undesirable side effects in some cases.
 If you don’t want to expose your dog to strong synthetic insecticides, you can use natural products.

 If you have the current infestation under control, you should definitely continue to check your dog’s fur regularly and use apply repellent to keep your dog safe from fleas and ticks to prevent re-infestation.

 Natural Methods for Controlling Ticks in Dogs

 Many pet owners fear the potential unwanted side effect of chemical tick repellents.
 An all-natural spot-on repellent for dogs is a sensible choice if you don’t want to use strong chemicals.
 Such alternative repellents combine a number of natural essential oils that are harmless to dogs but have a repelling effect on bloodsucking bugs.

 Use a Natural Flea Collar as Repellent